World’s Premier Online, Multiplayer Racing Game to Release Revolutionary Updates over the Summer Months

 - Preferred/custom car numbers.

-- Improved accuracy of the modeled physical track surface to match the laser scanned data better than ever before.
+- Improved accuracy of the model of physical track surface to match the laser scanned data better than ever before.

 - New Tire Model for all cars.